Key information

 It is a legal requirement that all cases of measles be notified immediately on suspicion to the local medical officer of health – do not wait for a laboratory confirmation as this can delay contact tracing and allow outbreaks to become established if disease is confirmed.

-For details of public health control measures, see the Communicable Disease Control Manual measles chapter
+For details of public health control measures, see the measles chapter in the Communicable Disease Control Manual measles chapter

 12.8.1.
 Diagnosis